jkereako/NewsReader/README.md

 list of comments for each article that has comments.

 > NOTE: This app interfaces with the NY Times REST API.
 It requires API keys for
 > both the Top Stories API and Communities (i.e. comments) API.
-Next, add the
+Add the keys to
-> keys to the file `Resources/Secrets.example.plist` and rename it to
+> the file `Resources/Secrets.example.plist` and rename it to `Secrets.plist`.
-> `Secrets.plist`.

 ### Features
 - Persistent storage of content